We’ll set up a client portal account for you and request you provide further information, agree to our standard Ts&Cs

 We submit £nil CT return for the brief dormant stub period between the last set done by your accountant.

 Following our appointment we declare a “distribution in specie” to distribute the lion’s share of the shareholder’s loan taken out immediately prior to our appointment.

 Companies House filing and statutory advertising of liquidator appointment, and for creditors to submit claims.

-Distribution in specie declared for the balance of the shareholder’s loan amount.
+Subject to no suggestion of any claims, distribution in specie declared for the balance of shareholder’s loan amount.

 Final documents filed with Companies House.